 What is KTH doing to keep its students safe?

 As for all universities worldwide, COVID-19 has had a significant impact on our operations during the last year.
 Our aim throughout this pandemic has been to keep our students safe whilst continuing to provide world-leading education.
 To accomplish this, we have continuously made temporary changes to the way we educate.
 In the last year, we transitioned to blended learning, combining on-campus education with digital teaching.
 KTH welcomed 1500 new international students for the autumn semester, and priority to on-campus education was given to these students, to provide them with a smooth start at KTH and an opportunity to get to know their classmates.
-This upcoming spring semester, we will continue with blended learning with most teaching conducted digitally and some elements on campus.
+This spring semester, we have continued offering blended learning with most teaching conducted digitally and some elements on campus.
 Even though studying from home is advised, the KTH's campuses are open for those who need it, with regulated opening hours.
 The student health services, providing nurse, therapist and counsellor services, have been available as usual but transitioned to telephone meetings instead of physical visits.
 In December, we also launched financial measures to relieve the economic strain for students during the pandemic.
 More about our COVID-19 response .

 What research and relief work is KTH doing related to COVID-19?